Levdbas/BasePlate/README.md

 # BasePlate

-BasePlate is a bare theme for WordPress that includes an up-to-date assets manager via laravel-mix/WebPack.
-BasePlate lends a lot of code from Sage and WordPlate.
+BasePlate is a bare theme for WordPress that includes an up-to-date assets manager via WebPack.
+BasePlate lends some code from Sage.
 By combining these two templates a lightweight (only two files, compressed ~ 330kb, featuring full bootstrap 4 css and js and [jQuery slim](https://stackoverflow.com/questions/35424053/what-are-the-differences-between-normal-and-slim-package-of-jquery)), easy to use template was created.
-It ditches the full WP installation from WordPlate while maintaining the buildtools and uses core code from sage while ditching the blade template modules.
+It comes with a custom WebPack build for compiling css, js, importing jQuery, Bootstrap and manages assets such as fonts and images.
+Last but not least, it bust caches by randomizing filenames.

 [![Latest Version](https://img.shields.io/github/release/Levdbas/BasePlate.svg?style=flat)](https://github.com/Levdbas/BasePlate/releases)

 ## Features

 * Sass for stylesheets
+* Stylesheet in footer, critical css from ```critical.scss``` gets loaded into the header.
+* Modular JavaScript via import
-* [Laravel Mix](https://laravel.com/docs/5.4/mix) for compiling assets, moving images, concatenating & minifying files and last but not least, cache busting.
+* WebPack for compiling assets, moving & optimizing images, concatenating & minifying files and last but not least, cache busting.
 * [Browsersync](http://www.browsersync.io/) for synchronized browser testing
 * [Bootstrap 4 beta](http://getbootstrap.com/)
 * [Font Awesome](http://fontawesome.io/)